backdrop-contrib/i18n/README.txt

 This is kept for backwards compatibility, experimentation and may be some use in the future.
 * This can be used to have per-language data for modules not language-aware, like language statistics... you can experiment...

-Samples: Sites using this module - e-mail me to be listed here
+Sample sites, using this module - e-mail me to be listed here
 ==========================================================
-http://freelance.reyero.net, well, its mine, no merit :-)
+  http://www.reyero.net, well, its mine, no merit :-)

 Additional Support
 =================